raam5544/final-capstone-project/README.md

 ## Introduction

 This app is perceived to be the e-commerce app some that could be used to sell and market their products.
 It is then can be used to view current news and weather.
-And more personally, this would suggest morning beverages and morning breakfast for the user based on their preference.
+This app is a more convenient way to do business for small entrepreneurs and start-ups withojut spending heavy initial costs.

 This app solve the problem of having different apps for different set of morning routines of a person. rather than going for several apps to full fill their need. this "Personal App" would have everything in it.